induna-crewneck/rpi-usbautofan/README.md

 # usbautofan
-USB Fan Automation for Raspberry Pi
+USB Fan Automation for Raspberry Pi.
+Rudimentary script to turn a Fan connected via USB on and off based on CPU temperature

 ## Hardware Requirements
 * Raspberry Pi